 Examination (2 hours) 50% - includes all theory elements (e.g. Materials, industrial processes) and a strong focus on Bethan Gray, James Dyson and Airbus.

-Who to talk to: Miss A. Belton.
+Who to talk to: Miss A. Belton or Mr J. Killingsworth

 IT USER SKILLS IN OPEN SYSTEMS AND ENTERPRISE